 According to the ancient Kyrgyz Tengrism belief, there is a giant bird in the sky with one blue wing and the other black.
 The formation of night and day depends on the movement of this bird’s wings.
 When the bird moves its black wing, it becomes night.
 And when the bird moves its blue wing, it becomes day.

-Some communities also depicted the bird in question as holding the Sun with its right paw and the Moon with its left paw.
+Some communities also depicted the bird in question as an eagle holding the Sun with its right talon and the Moon with its left talon.

 It is thought that the legendary bird known as Bürküt or Merküt in Turkic and Altai mythologies and the sky bird in question are the same beings.
 The Yakuts know this bird mostly as Öksökö.1